MrBomber0x001/instabug-devops-intern-2023/docs/Documentation.md

 ### Dockerfile

-I've choosed alpine-16 specically because it has almost zero vulenerabilites.
+I've choosed alpine-16 as it lightweight and this version specifically is secure as I've searched Dockerhub for most secure alpine version it has almost zero vulenerabilites.

+The Dockerfile is based on Multi-stage build strategy

 ```sh
 # Use a lightweight base image